GameEngine1/rfcs/text/0000-PQConnector.md

 # Unresolved questions

-rether or not the package should be called "PQinterface" instead of "PQConnector" rether or not "dispose()" should be called "finished()" for PostGresql habits. rether or not "dispose()" should be called "destroy()" for what it does to the asio_event.
+rether or not the package should be called "PQinterface" instead of "PQConnector".

+rether or not "dispose()" should be called "finished()" for PostGresql habits.

+rether or not "dispose()" should be called "destroy()" for what it does to the asio_event.